rust-lang-ru/book/rustbook-ru/nostarch/chapter21.md

 of scope and is dropped at the end of the loop, the connection is closed as part of the `drop` implementation.
 Browsers sometimes deal with closed connections by retrying, because the problem might be temporary.
-The important factor is that we’ve successfully gotten a handle to a TCP connection!
+The important factor is that we’ve successfully gotten a владение to a TCP connection!

 Remember to stop the program by pressing <kbd>ctrl</kbd>-<kbd>c</kbd> when you’re done running a particular version of the code.
 Then restart the program